ils94/PostgreSQL_Chat/README.md

 # PostgreSQL_Chat

-A simple chat where anyone can setup a PostgreSQL Database to store conversations and talk to anyone who has access to the Database
+A simple chat where anyone can setup a PostgreSQL Database to store messages.

 # How to setup the database strucutre